TheAliRh/Cache-Server/README.md

 # Caching Server
-This is a simple caching server developed by python language.
+This is a simple caching server for demonstration of my skills.

+## Technologies
+- Python
+- Redis